-Thus, in total, the Optional subject allows you score well enough out of 500 marks.
+Thus, in total, the Optional subject allows you to score well enough out of 500 marks.
 So, it’s obvious that the Optional subject should not be taken lightly.
-You should choose it carefully enough not only to get a good score, but also use it to your advantage.
+You should choose it carefully enough not only to get a good score but also use it to your advantage.
 That is to say, if you score high in the Optional subject, your rank might go higher than your competitors when UPSC exam results are declared.

 Optional Subject for IAS Preparation: Myths and the Facts

 Most of the times, while choosing an Optional subject, the candidates are carried away by various myths.
 As a result, they are not able to make the right choice.
 A few of these myths as well as the facts that may help the IAS candidates to choose the right subject are described below.

 #1.
 It is easier to score in an Optional subject because the topper did so!
 Many of the candidates are highly influenced to choose a specific Optional subject simply because a topper(s) scored well by making that choice!
 It is advisable to keep in mind while choosing the Optional Subject for IAS Preparation that the topper might be having his own reasons to choose the specific Optional subject.